danialeyz/danialeyz/README.md

 -------------------
 HI my name is danial , I currently live in iran,tehran.
-I am a junior front-end developer and im sharing my .
+I am a junior front-end developer and im sharing my useful projects .
+You can contact me via email : danialeyvaziiii@gmail.com
 -------------------
 *my skills are* :